Frenchtown, Washington

-Frenchtown was a historical Pacific Northwest settlement established by Métis and French Canadian fur traders.
+Frenchtown was a settlement in the Pacific Northwest established by Métis and French Canadian fur traders in the 19th century.
 It was located in Walla Walla County, Washington, United States.
-Originally called "le village des Canadiens", it became known as "Frenchtown" by later settlers similarly to other settlements such as Frenchtown, Montana.
-It has also been referred to as "Walla Walla Frenchtown", This Pacific Northwest historical place has become legally recognized through a registered historical foundation.
-After most French Canadian and Métis residents were expelled in 1855, the area was largely resettled by Americans and the community closest to it was renamed to Lowden in 1915.
+Originally called "le village des Canadiens", it became known as "Frenchtown" by later settlers, similar to other settlements such as Frenchtown, Montana.
+It has also been referred to as "Walla Walla Frenchtown".
+The area is currently a historical site maintained by the Frenchtown Historical Society.
+After most French Canadian and Métis residents were expelled in 1855, the area was largely resettled by Americans and the community closest to it was renamed Lowden in 1915.